taroooyan/bg-wiki/NANO-MANUAL.md

 **OLED display:**
 (Organic Light-Emitting Diode display) There's more than one way to do this, but this is the method that has worked best for us:
 * Solder the 8-pin female header to the holes on the main board at the top of the "LCD" spot (the leftmost one is marked DATA).
-* Insert the long pins of an 8-pin male header into the female header, and attach the OLED board to the main board using two 10mm stainless steel standoffs, screws, and nuts.
+* Insert the long pins of an 8-pin male header (included with the OLED module) into the female header, and attach the OLED board to the main board using two 10mm stainless steel standoffs, screws, and nuts.
 Screw a nut to each standoff ﬁrst before placing the display on top of them which brings the OLED to its proper height.
 Care is needed in attaching the remaining two nuts as not many threads of the standoff will protrude above the OLED then.
 * Solder the 8-pin male header to the OLED board from the top.
 The display will be easily removable.

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/lcd_header_placement.jpg)